domysh/CTFsub/README.md

 # A flag submitter and attacker for CTFs A/D

+## Archived having no support in the development!
+If you are interested in the project contact me [me@domysh.com](mailto://me@domysh.com)

 ---

 CTFsub now have another face, and will be easy to use and comfortable.